LouDnl/USBSID-Pico/README.md

   - Requires Black Pico clone board with RGB LED onboard!
   - SID voices to use for calculation can be changed in config
 - Uses the [TinyUSB](https://github.com/hathach/tinyusb) stack
-### ISSUES that need addressing (Any help is welcome)
+### Known issues
 * Digiplay is better in Vice then SidplayFp at the moment.
   While not yet at 100%, most tunes will play!
   See the [discussion](https://github.com/LouDnl/USBSID-Pico/discussions/1) about this.
+* Reflashing the same firmware version on rp2350 results in a reset of config settings to default config.
 ### Building
-You can build the firmware using the Pico SDK 2.0.0 and TinyUSB from it's Github repo, not the one included in the SDK!
+You can build the firmware using the Pico SDK 2.1.0 and the included TinyUSB.
+Be sure to clone the SDK with `--recurse-submodules`.
+After download run `cd pico-sdk/lib/tinyusb` and then `python3 tools/get_deps.py PICO_PLATFORM` where PICO_PLATFORM is either rp2040 or rp2350 depending on the board you are using.

 # Hardware
 ### Where to buy